tempest2023/ConciseMarkDownBlog/src/articles/About.md

 My name is Tao Ren (Tempest).

-I'm a graduate student at the **University of Pittsburgh** studying in **Information Science**.
+I'm a graduate student at the **University of Pittsburgh** studying **Information Science**.

 Before being a graduate student, I worked for one year as a software engineer at **Ant Group**, Alibaba, in Mobile Technology Team.

 I was responsible for developing **Alipay Wealth Shop**, some dynamic templates, and live-streaming components with **billions** of visitors.
-That was an arduous task, especially in the Chinsese New Year period.
+That was an arduous task, especially in the Chinese New Year period.

 I finished my Bachelor's Degree at the **Southern University of Science and Technology**, which spent four years to teach me the knowledge, passion, and spirit of continuous improvement needed to become a qualified software engineer and a Computer Science scholar.